Get the latest strategies to protect your revenue in your inbox

 The victim will be asked to cover a small portion of the cost of moving the money or asset and will be promised a bigger cut of the benefits when the process is over.

-If the victim falls for it and transfers money, he or she will be told that complications have arisen and that more money will be required.
-Of course, the victim will not recover anything and this will go on until the scammer feels like there’s nothing to gain from this victim and jump to another one.
+If the victim falls for it and transfers money, they will likely be told that complications have arisen and that more money will be required.
+Of course, the victim will not recover anything and this will go on until the scammer feels like there’s nothing to gain from this victim anymore.
+Then they will simply jump to the next one.

-Another common fraud is related to fake job listings, where the victim is asked to pay some money to cover the cost of paperwork or pre-onboarding formation.
+Another common kind of internet fraud is related to fake job listings, where the victim is asked to pay some money to cover the cost of paperwork or pre-onboarding information.

-Common sense is our best defense against this type of cybercrime, as with fishing scams, if an offer is too good to be true, it usually isn’t true.
+Common sense is our best defense against this type of cybercrime.
+As with phishing scams, if an offer is too good to be true, then it’s probably an attempt at internet fraud.

-• Counterfeit and replica goods: Products created to look identical to an existing product made by a third party’s brand; while counterfeits are branded, replicas are not.
+• Counterfeit and replica goods: products created to look identical to an existing product made by a legitimate brand; while counterfeits are branded, replicas are not.

 There are two main ways to protect your intellectual property online.

-You can have in-house detection and lawyer teams to search the internet and enforce against infringers.
-This is a method that requires a lot of time and effort, more suited for small companies that do not have a big problem.
+You can hire in-house detection and law teams to manually search the internet and enforce against infringers.
+This is a method that requires a lot of time and effort, as is better suited to small companies that do not have a big problem with IP infringements.

-Identity theft is closely related to the phishing scams that were discussed earlier.
-As another computer as a tool for cybercrimes, they existed much earlier than the Internet did, but it has certainly improved their reach and ease of execution.
+Identity theft is closely related to phishing scams.
+They also often use the computer as a tool to commit cybercrimes, but they existed long before the internet.
+Unfortunately, improvements in technology have improved their reach and ease of execution.

-Identity theft exists in two main forms, depending on the information stolen.
-These forms are impersonation as the lesser evil if only personal information or accounts without payment methods saved were stolen.
-However, it can be much worse if credit card information or accounts containing it was stolen since the cybercriminal can make purchases charged to your account.
+The damage caused by identity theft depends on the information that is stolen from the victim.
+If only personal information or access to accounts without payment methods saved were stolen, the fraudster may still have enough information to illegally impersonate their victim.
+However, if an identity thief has access to credit card information or accounts containing bank details, the repercussions can be much worse since the cybercriminal can make purchases charged to your account.

-The easiest and least expensive method of protecting your identity online is to share as little information about yourself as possible.
+The easiest and least expensive way to protect your identity online is to share as little information about yourself as possible.

 You should also keep an eye on your online account activity, and proactively report any suspicious activity as soon as it happens.

-Harassment is sadly very widespread in today’s world, even more so when people feel protected by the anonymity that the internet grants us.
-One of the fastest-growing and most known online harassment in the last years has been revenge porn.
+Harassment is sadly very widespread in today’s digital world.
+And it’s a problem that gets even worse when people feel protected by the anonymity granted by the internet.
+One of the fastest-growing and most publicized forms of online harassment in recent years has been revenge porn.
+And with the rise of AI imagery and deep fakes, harassers now even have the opportunity to create their own revenge porn images with which to torment their victims.

 Online harassment and cyberbullying are usually contained within social media in the form of posts, comments, or direct messages; but they could also be sent through email.
-These messages’ main form is mostly defamatory or threatening either against one individual or group.
+These messages mostly tend to be defamatory or threatening, either against one individual or group.

-Cyberstalking is another type of harassment that focuses on a single person, which the criminal monitors closely.
-It is likely that employers, colleagues, and familiars of the victim also get contacted both to slander the victim and to try and extract more personal information to deepen the stalking activity.
+Cyberstalking is another type of harassment that focuses on a single person, who the criminal monitors closely.
+It is likely that employers, colleagues, and familiars of the victim will also be contacted both to slander the victim and to try and extract more personal information to deepen their stalking activity.

-The cyberstalkers will usually resort to doxxing if they want to push the victim harder, which implies releasing the victims’ personal information for malicious intent, usually in toxic online communities where they hope to find others willing to join the stalking.
+Cyberstalkers will usually resort to doxxing if they want to push the victim harder.
+This phrase refers to the releasing of the victim’s personal information for malicious intent, usually in toxic online communities where they hope to find others willing to join the stalking.

-These cybercrimes are extremely damaging to the victim’s mental health, and there have been multiple reports of victims that developed mental illnesses and even ended up committing suicide.
+These cybercrimes are extremely damaging to the victim’s mental health, and there have been multiple reports of victims who developed mental illnesses and even ended up committing suicide as a result of online harassment.
+This then takes the crime committed to new and even more serious heights—even if it was not the harasser’s original intention.

 What’s next